Predicting Stability of Community Members in Complex Networks: Computing profile closeness

 \subsection{Choosing a profile}

 The relevance of a profile depends on the proportion of high-rank nodes included in it.
-If $\pi$ consists of prominent nodes (say, hubs) from different disconnected components in $N$, then it follows that, $c_{\pi}$ effectively captures the relative closeness of a node to the key nodes in $N$.
-A high $c_{\pi}(v)$ indicates that $v$ can act as a critical access point to the vital areas of the network.
-There are several ways to identify a set of vital nodes in a network.
-Refer~\cite{LCR16} for a state-of-art review of vital node identification.
+If $\pi$ consists of prominent nodes (say, hubs) from different disconnected components in $N$, then it follows that $c_{\pi}$ effectively captures the relative closeness of a node to the critical nodes in $N$.
+A high $c_{\pi}(v)$ indicates that $v$ can act as a crucial access point to the vital areas of the network.
+There are several ways to identify a set of critical nodes in a network.
+Refer~\cite{lu2016vital} for a state-of-art review of critical-node identification.

 Detecting a set of vital nodes can help adopt budget-constrained methods to enhance the security of a network.
-But, this does not hold true when the identified set itself is very large.
+But, this does not hold when the identified set itself is very large.
 In such a case, we need to find the minimum number of nodes which have easy access to this set.
-This can be evaluated using the profile closeness.
-The set of vital nodes can be denoted as the profile $\pi$, the nodes ranked based on their vitality, $c_{\pi}$ computed, and nodes with higher $c_{\pi}$ values identified.
+We can use profile closeness to evaluate this accessibility.
+We denote the set of vital nodes as the profile $\pi$, rank the nodes based on their vitality, compute $c_{\pi}$, and identify nodes with higher $c_{\pi}$ values.
 Let $k$ be the maximum number of nodes that can be secured within the given budget.
 Then, $k$ nodes with highest possible $c_{\pi}$ values are the efficient candidates that ought to be protected.